ELI 8-week summer session

 Oral Skills (Speaking, Listening, Pronunciation)

 The ELI summer program has up to three levels with two courses in each level.
-Each course is three credit hours.
+Each course is 8 class hours per week.
 The course descriptions are below.

 Writing Skills 1: This course integrates reading, writing, and grammar and focuses on comprehending main ideas and details, inferencing simplified reading texts, and understanding vocabulary in context.
 Students will learn to organize and write paragraphs with simple grammatically correct sentences.